quux00/mybatis-koans/README.md

 ### Koan 12

-**MyBatis and Immutable Objects**
+**MyBatis and Immutable Objects, part 1**

 Learn:

 * How to use a MyBatis with immutable objects that have no setter fields
   * Learn to set a TypeHandler for all object type (for any query that uses it)
   * Learn to set a TypeHandler for a specify field/column of a specify mapped query
+* How to use multiple mapper files that reference each other

 ---

+### Koan 13

+**MyBatis and Immutable Objects, part 2**

+Learn:

+* How to use a MyBatis with immutable objects that have no setter fields and without having to directly map to long constructor param lists by using two additional features of MyBatis:
+  * ResultHandler
+  * Object Factory

+---

 # Current Status

-As of last writing in May 2012, these koans are only just started and not complete.
+As of last writing in May 2012, these koans are still in progress and not complete.
 Feel free to grab them and try them out.
 Suggestions for improvements are welcome.

+Right now these koans focus only on the MyBatis Persistence Framework.
+If there is interest, future koans could also focus on the other "modules" of MyBatis, such as Schema Migrations, the MyBatis code generator and MyBatis-Spring integration, Scala integration and Caches (such as EHCache and memcached).